Facebook Pixel

 • Some banks allow automatic bill payments from savings accounts

-• Can access your savings at an ATM
+• You can access your savings at an ATM

 • Can transfer funds from checking to savings electronically